[Music] Black Savage

 The numerous hurdles the group members encountered whilst forming their ambitious band, possibly by their families and peers in their generation, are further echoed in the song Problems - whose lyrics are sung by multi-instrumentalist and vocalist Job Seda ~ "Everybody knows you got problems and that the way it goes / you're hustling up and down...
 It's gonna drive you crazy / no one seems to care... what you do or what you say / walking through the streets... with hunger in my soul..." sings Job Seda.

 The group's song Savage the Savage rallies behind a wildlife conservation cause, making a bold, thinly veiled controversial call to ban game hunting in Africa, as it's rampant escalation has resulted in an extensive reduction of large horned game species slaughtered for their ivory.
-The song demands that human beings start showing more compassion for the ancient creatures of the natural world, to save our animals from extinction before its too late.
+The song demands that human beings start showing more compassion and love for the ancient creatures that inhabit our natural landscapes, to help save our animals from extinction before its' too late.

 The Full album is available to buy, stream and download on all music platforms!
 Psychic Garden's favourite tracks from album include Kothbiro, Fire, Problems, Savaged, and I Don't Know What to do.